bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/jwt-claims.md

-# JWT Claims used in the kas-fleet-manager
+# JWT Claims used in the fleet-manager

-Below is the list of jwt claims used in the kas-fleet-manager
+Below is the list of jwt claims used in the fleet-manager

 ## Default